 Our take is that every single team is responsible for data protection, not just our Data Protection Officer.
 In the process of preparing for GDPR we’re extending our current policies and training protocols to create a formal Data Protection Program.

 To ensure data is only accessible on a need-to-know basis.
 We have internal role-based permissions to restrict access to the only those who need to be able to access a set of information.
 We review role and group- membership of staff on an ongoing basis, and also each time we hire or off-board a person.

 Access to functionality like large-scale exports within our tool is only available to existing users with the role of HR Admin, and must be made available manually by our Customer Success team.

 Data Transfer and Hosting

-As we are one legal entity no intra-group transfers of data take place.
-We typically host data and our application on Google servers in the US, but can also host them on a EU datacenter if requested by the customer.
+We usually host data and our application on US-based Google datacenters, but can also host them on a EU Google datacenter if requested by the customer.